LLNL/magpie/README.md

 UDA/uda-plugin - 3.3.2-0

-Tachyon - 0.6.0+, 0.6.1+ [1]
+Tachyon - 0.6.0+, 0.6.1+ [TachyonNote]

+[PigNote] - Default Pig build for versions 0.12.0, 0.12.1, and 0.13.0
+      is Hadoop 0.20 or 1.X, so recompilation may be necessary depending on your environment.

-[1] - Default Tachyon build is against Hadoop 1.0.4 and Spark may be
+[TachyonNote] - Default Tachyon build is against Hadoop 1.0.4 and
-      built against non-0.6.X builds.
+      Spark may be built against non-0.6.X builds.
 Recompilation of Tachyon & Spark may be needed depending on your environment.
       See README for more details